adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-01-29-build-your-tests.md

 The change is so much clearer to see now.
 The second test is against the baseObject with a `subtle: "difference"`.

+### Change happens

+Another advantage of copying with our objects is when it comes time to refactor.
+Lets say we realise our `isBig` property is not actually boolean, but rather an enumeration.
+We need to change `sizeState: boolean` to `isBig: "Big" | "Small" | "Relative"`.

+The refactoring of our new object every time would involve changing every object, and making sure that each "true" became "Big" and each "false" became "Small".
+Having to make a change to every test that uses this object while at the same time that property may not impact on the test is a pain.

+In out "copy with" technique world, we change our base object.
+Then anywhere with isBig different to the base gets updated.